Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Estimates for

-which easily implies that the arguments given to prove Theorem~\ref{thm3.200} apply equally well with these polar coordinates.
-The error terms are now uniformly valid as $\theta_{\pm}\to 0^{\pm}.$ In order not to complicate the notation we prove the theorem using standard polar coordinates. \end{remark} \begin{remark} The order $M$ tends to infinity as $N\to\infty.$ For simplicity we assume that the expansions in~\eqref{eqn230.63} are valid with an arbitrarily large $N.$ \end{remark}
+Alternatively, for the case of asymptotics in the first quadrant we could assume that the potential, $q^r$ is supported in $[-2d,0];$ with this assumption the error terms in~\eqref{eqn8.7} as $\eta_2\to 0^+$ will be uniformly small.
+We could equally well have assumed that the potential is supported in $[0,2d]$ to obtain uniform estimates as $\eta_2\to 0^-.$ In order not to complicate the notation we prove the theorem using standard polar coordinates. \end{remark} \begin{remark} The order $M$ in~\eqref{eqn7.7} and~\eqref{eqn8.7} tends to infinity as $N\to\infty.$ For simplicity we again assume that the expansions in~\eqref{eqn230.63} are valid with an arbitrarily large $N.$ \end{remark}